Contact Us

 Tufin

-Tufin works across different vendors’ devices and platforms—useful when you’re managing equipment from multiple manufacturers.
-This vendor-agnostic approach gives you visibility across diverse network components.
+Tufin works across different vendors’ devices and platforms, which is useful when you’re managing equipment from multiple manufacturers.
+This vendor-agnostic approach gives visibility across diverse network components.

-API support is robust.
-Integration with commercial tools and custom solutions is straightforward, letting teams embed Tufin into existing workflows.
-Managed Service Providers (MSPs) benefit particularly—they handle hundreds of changes across multiple domains and need efficiency.
+• API integration with commercial tools and custom solutions is straightforward, letting teams embed Tufin into existing workflows.
+Managed Service Providers (MSPs) benefit particularly because they handle hundreds of changes across multiple domains.

 Key features: